x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-for-ios-and-android/secure-outlook-for-ios-and-android.md

 > [!IMPORTANT]
 > The Allow/Block/Quarantine (ABQ) list provides no security guarantees (if a client spoofs the DeviceType header, it might be possible to bypass blocking for a particular device type).
 To securely restrict access to specific device types, we recommend that you configure conditional access policies.
 For more information, see [App-based conditional access with Intune](https://docs.microsoft.com/intune/app-based-conditional-access-intune).

-The richest and broadest protection capabilities for Office 365 data are available when you subscribe to the Enterprise Mobility + Security suite, which includes Microsoft Intune and Azure Active Directory Premium features, such as conditional access.
+The richest and broadest protection capabilities for Microsoft 365 or Office 365 data are available when you subscribe to the Enterprise Mobility + Security suite, which includes Microsoft Intune and Azure Active Directory Premium features, such as conditional access.
 At a minimum, you will want to deploy a conditional access policy that only allows connectivity to Outlook for iOS and Android from mobile devices and an Intune app protection policy that ensures the corporate data is protected.

 > [!NOTE]
 > While the Enterprise Mobility + Security suite subscription includes both Microsoft Intune and Azure Active Directory Premium, customers can purchase Microsoft Intune licenses and Azure Active Directory Premium licenses separately.
 All users must be licensed in order to leverage the conditional access and Intune app protection policies that are discussed in this article.